 Our 25th award goes to Ann Payne and Kristen Reynolds, two graduate students of Chatham University’s Falk School of Sustainability.
 Their vision is to grow and diversify watershed stewardship by increasing awareness of the human-water relationship as well as promoting lifestyle choices that support a healthier watershed.

-Their vision will come to life through The Drop Project, an interactive exhibit designed by Payne, Reynolds, and their faculty mentor, Dr. Molly Mehling, Assistant Professor of Ecology and Sustainability at the Falk School.
+Their vision will come to life through The Drop Project, an interactive exhibit showcasing creative ways to transform clear polycarbonate sheets, designed by Payne, Reynolds, and their faculty mentor, Dr. Molly Mehling, Assistant Professor of Ecology and Sustainability at the Falk School.
 The award-winning project idea will include a month-long series of exhibits and activities held at Assemble, a community space for arts and technology, in Garfield’s Penn Avenue arts district.
 This project serves as their master’s thesis and it is the first exhibit of Water Connects, Mehling’s long-term, art-science project to improve water quality in the region.

 Ann is a visual storyteller, marketer, and wordsmith.
 Kristen is a geoscientist, avid kayaker, and water nerd.
 Dr. Mehling is an aquatic-landscape ecotoxicologist, photographer, and sustainability professor.
 Together, their goal is to demonstrate the plausibility of a collective sustainable future for all.
 The Drop Project will allow the participants to have a sensory experience that draws them into a stream ecosystem.
 Visitors will bump their way through stream rocks made from used fabrics and will learn about the visible and invisible pollution that stress our waterways, which includes everything from plastic to pharmaceuticals.
 They will engage in creative, unconventional approaches to allow visitors to understand the problems, but also the personal practices, or “little drops” that can truly make a difference.